airbus-seclab/GEA1_break/README.md

 sys  361m49.503s
 ```

-One can observe that the state corresponding to the first testvector
+Observe that the state corresponding to the first testvector
 (which is in fact quite _special_) and is not recovered and neither is
 the 4th candidate forcing the program to continue until the very end.

-Practically speaking in 956.98m (~16h) we recovered 4 different states thus
+Practically speaking, in 956.98m (~16h) we recovered 4 different states thus
-four different keys so the benefit of this mode is obvious.
+four different keys, so the benefit of this mode is obvious.
 The RAM
 requirement during this stage is also ~23 GB (`OPTIM_MEM_HIGH`) and ~12 GB
 (`OPTIM_MEM_LOW`).